DaraOladapo/c-sharp-with-dotnet-core/01-TheBasics/TheBasics.md

 This command creates a .NET Core Console application in a new folder called lesson-01-hello-world

-Next step, type `cd Lesson001HelloWorld` in your commandline/terminal, hit enter then next type `dotnet run` and hit 'Enter' again.
+Next step, type `cd Lesson001HelloWorld` in your command line/terminal, hit enter then next type `dotnet run` and hit 'Enter' again.

 You should get this shown to you.